DongzeHE/scpca-docs/docs/faq.md

 For more information on where to find the cell type annotations, refer to section(s) describing {ref}`SingleCellExperiment file contents <sce_file_contents:singlecellexperiment sample metadata>` and/or {ref}`AnnData file contents <sce_file_contents:anndata cell metrics>`.
 If cell type annotation was performed, a supplemental cell type report (`SCPCL000000_celltype-report.html`) will be included in the download.

-There are a few scenarios where cell type annotation was not performed, which means no cell type annotations will be found in the processed objects and the download will not include a cell type report.
+There are a few scenarios where cell type annotation was not performed, which means processed objects will not include cell type annotations, and the download will not include a cell type report.

 - Cell type annotation is not performed for cell line samples.
-- Cell type annotation is performed on the processed object which contains any cells remaining after removal of low-quality cells.
+- Cell type annotation is not performed on libraries with an insufficient number of cells.
-The processed objects must contain at least 30 cells to assign cell types with `CellAssign` and at least 2 cells to assign cell types with `SingleR`.
+The processed objects on which cell type annotation is performed must contain at least 30 cells to assign cell types with `CellAssign` and at least 2 cells to assign cell types with `SingleR`.
 This means that in some rare cases there will not be enough cells remaining in the processed object for cell type annotation to be performed.